10 Best Chainsaw Chaps of 2022 – Top Picks & Reviews

 These chainsaw chaps feature a broadly adjustable waistband that can run from 30 to 42 inches, with a strap that lets them expand even larger.
 They protect your legs using layers of impenetrable Avertic Pro textile, sewn onto an outer layer of nylon that lets the chaps resist oil and water as well as blades.
 They’re comfy and easy to wear and have a useful pocket on the front for your other tools.

 Other than the excessive price, the worst thing about these chaps is the sizing, which can be confusing and inaccurate.
 Also, we can’t condone the ability to open the back and sacrifice protection: people will use that feature if it’s there, making everyone who wears these less safe.
+Saying that, these are the best Stihl chainsaw chaps we have found if you are loyal to a brand.

 3. Forester Apron Chainsaw Chaps – Best Value